auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authorization.md

 ## API integration

+In this scenario your Auth0 tenant can provide an OAuth2 [Access Token](/tokens/overview-access-tokens), typically expressed as a [JWT](/jwt), which [can be used by your API to provide fine-grained access security](/api-auth).
+In addition, Auth0 provides support for what is notionally described as both first-party and third-party applications.

-In this scenario, Auth0 provides support for both first-party and third-party applications.
-Acting as the authorization server, and with the approval of the user (the resource owner), your Auth0 tenant can provide an Access Token (typically expressed as a [JWT](/jwt)) to an application (client) so that it can access a protected resources hosted by a resource server on behalf of the resource owner.
-The issued Access Token typically is passed as the Bearer token in the HTTP Authorization header sent to an [API](/api-auth/why-use-access-tokens-to-secure-apis).
+Acting as the authorization server, and with the approval of the user (the resource owner), your Auth0 tenant can be used to provide an Access Token - typically expressed as a [JWT](/jwt) - to an application (client) so that it can access a protected resources hosted by a resource server on behalf of the resource owner.
+The issued Access Token is typically passed as the Bearer token in the HTTP Authorization header sent to an [API](/api-auth/why-use-access-tokens-to-secure-apis).

 Whether you have a single API, or perhaps a suite of logically related [microservice APIs](/api-auth/tutorials/represent-multiple-apis), you can leverage the Access Tokens that Auth0 provides in order to [secure access to your service(s)](/api-auth/why-use-access-tokens-to-secure-apis).
 Though relatively easy to set this up in the [Auth0 Dashboard](/apis) or through the [Auth0 Management API](/api/management/v2#!/Resource_Servers/post_resource_servers), it's important to review the different application scenarios and API layouts to determine the best architecture for your system.